 Grantees are required to update this list and submit it to BSCC any time a new third-party contract is executed after the initial assurance date.
 Grantees shall retain (on-site) applicable source documentation for each contracted party that verifies compliance with the requirements listed in the RSAT RFP.
-These records will be subject to the records and retention language found in Appendices A and C of the Standard Agreement.
+These records will be subject to all records and retention language in the Standard Agreement.